In his address to the Diet in mid-September, Prime Minister Yoshihiko

 including the estimation of carbon fix, and observation of planetary

-cloud heights and cloud structures on Jupiter, for
+phenomenon such as cloud heights and cloud structures on Jupiter, for

 example," said Prof. Takahashi.